-5.2 Computation of Markov Perfect Equilibria
+4.3 Computation of Markov Perfect Equilibria

 Dynamic stochastic games are often not very tractable analytically and thus call for the use of numerical methods.
-Our main results have a number of implications for computing Markov perfect equilibria.
+Our main result has a number of implications for computing Markov perfect equilibria.

 First, Doraszelski and Judd (2007) show that the computational burden can vary by orders of magnitude with the protocol of moves.
-For separable dynamic games with noisy transitions and frequent moves, protocol invariance justifies imposing the protocol of moves that is most convenient from a computational perspective.
+For the class of separable dynamic games with noisy transitions, Theorem 1 justifies imposing the protocol of moves that is most convenient from a computational perspective.